GoalProfit/gp-docs/graphql/samples/template.md

     ```

-6. Appends records to a stream.
+6. Append records to a stream.
 Mutation returns a list of identifiers for the added records.
 See the added records at https://lmg.goalprofit.com/admin#/dataset/streams/test/records
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     mutation {
       appendRecords(
         stream: "test"
         format: "csv"
-        records: "abcd,12345"
+        records: "abcd,12345")
-        )
     }
     ```

-6. Removes records from a stream.
+6. Remove records from a stream.
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     mutation {
       removeRecords(
         stream: "test"
-        ids: [0,1,2]
+        ids: [0,1,2])
-        )
     }
     ```

-8. Selects information from linked streams
+8. Select information from linked stream
     <a href="/graphiql" target="_blank" onclick="setQuery(event)">try</a>
     ```
     query {